Mukilan1600/lpr/README.md

-# Test
+# Lpr
-This is a test
-Just testing to see if I can work with github for my project.
+Automated license plate recognition system using YOLOv3 Darknet is to be built seperately for the scripts to be functional